eehwan/ec2-control/README.md

 -   **Instance/Group not found:** Ensure the name is correctly spelled and defined in `config.yaml`.
 -   **AWS Authentication/Authorization issues:** Check your AWS CLI configuration (`aws configure`) and IAM policies (e.g., `ec2:StartInstances`, `ec2:StopInstances`, `ec2:DescribeInstances`).
 -   **Incorrect Instance State:** Attempting to start an already running instance, or stop an already stopped instance.
+-   **SSH Connection Issues:** Ensure the instance has a public IP, security groups allow SSH (port 22), and the SSH key path/permissions are correct.

 ## Contributing